General Terms and Conditions of Sale

 12.5 Payment of the assembly work is based on our applicable price lists.
 Travel expenses, preparatory costs and any costs for transporting hand tools shall be paid for separately.

 13. Foreign business, applicable law, place of fulfilment, place of jurisdiction, further conditions, partial invalidity

 13.1 The terms and conditions also apply in their entirety to foreign business.
 Should individual provisions be unenforceable on account of binding regulations in foreign law despite the following choice of law clause, the Customer undertakes to assist in ensuring that our position is the same as if our terms and conditions were effective and enforceable.
 The business relationships and the entire legal relations between the Customer and ourselves shall be governed solely by the law of the Federal Republic of Germany.
 The application of the uniform law governing the international purchase of moveable items and the conclusion of international sales agreements for moveable items is excluded.

-13.3 If both parties to the contract are general merchants, then the exclusive place of jurisdiction shall be Cologne for all disputes arising indirectly or directly from the contract.
-However, we are also entitled to take legal action against the Customer at any other place of jurisdiction applicable to him.
-If the Customer is not a general merchant, a legal entity of public law or a public-law special fund but has a general place of jurisdiction in Germany, this agreement pertaining to the court of jurisdiction applies.
-In the event that following conclusion of the contract the Customer moves his registered office or customary place of abode away from the Federal Republic of Germany or his registered office or customary place of abode is unknown at the time of instituting legal proceedings.
-For the assertion of claims by means of legal dunning proceedings.
+13.2 If both parties to the contract are general merchants, then the exclusive place of jurisdiction shall be Leverkusen for all disputes arising indirectly or directly from the contract.
+However, we are also entitled to take legal action against the customer at any other place of jurisdiction applicable to him.
+If the Customer is not a general merchant, a legal entity of public law or a publiclaw special fund but has a general place of jurisdiction in Germany, this agreement pertaining to the court of jurisdiction applies in the event that following conclusion of the con-tract the Customer moves his registered office or customary place of abode away from the Federal Republic of Germany or his registered office or customary place of abode is unknown when an action is filed, for the assertion of claims by way of legal dunning proceedings.